 Members offer several first editions of Philip D. Dick's 1968 novel Do Androids Dream of Electric Sheep?, the inspiration for the 1982 film.
-Raptis Rare Books have the copy that belonged to filmmaker Bertram Berman, who bought the original option to turn the book into a film -- one of the many fascinating things you can learn from ABAA-members' descriptions.
+One former member offered the copy that belonged to filmmaker Bertram Berman, who bought the original option to turn the book into a film -- one of the many fascinating things you can learn from ABAA-members' descriptions.

 Another piece of trivia I picked up is that the pulp sci-fi author Alan E. Nourse had written a novel titled The Bladerunner in 1974, and William S. Burroughs had been commissioned to write a movie treatment of this book.
 Burroughs' screenplay/novella Blade Runner (A Movie) was published in 1979.
 Ridley Scott felt compelled to purchase rights to the title "Blade Runner" in order to use it as his film's title.
 No plot elements from either Nourse's novel or Burrough's treatment were used in Scott's film.